ros-security/community/vuln-remediation.md

       > [Sign the email with the PGP key]
       >

-   1. **Coordinator registers a CVE.** Seek help from the [ROS 2 security working group](https://github.com/ros-security/community#communication-channels) if necessary to reserve the CVE.
+   1. **Coordinator registers a CVE.** Seek help from the [ROS 2 Security Working Group](https://github.com/ros-security/community#communication-channels) if necessary to reserve the CVE.
 The reserved CVE should not include any detailed information; this will be added after disclosure.
-All subsequent communications should include the CVE numnber for traceability.
+All subsequent communications should include the CVE number for traceability.

 1. **Remediation**

    1. **Maintainer fixes the vulnerability.** Work should be done locally as much as possible; when the fix is pushed to github the fix becomes visible to the public even though the patch has not been released to users.
 The final pull request for the fix should include a reference to the CVE in comments for traceability.

    1. **Coordinator tracks to completion.**  This likely will mean periodic update requests to the Maintainer until the Maintainer publishes a fix.
-Seek assistance from the Security WG if needed.
+Seek assistance from the Security Working Group if needed.

    1. **Coordinator plans for vulnerability disclosure.** For high risk vulnerabilities or fixes with significant impact, create a communications plan for patch release and full disclosure.
 The plan should take input from the Maintainer and the Reporter.